Helping refugee families go from need to succeed

 From need to succeed

-The volunteers at From Strangers to Neighbors help refugees bridge this gap.
 Exodus Refugee Immigration matches us with a family.
-We function as “co-sponsors” with Exodus.
-Our team provides social and financial support to the families we sponsor for up to two years, augmenting the base services Exodus provides.
-Our goal is to stay connected with families long enough to help them resolve their short-term needs and gain long-term economic and social stability in their new home and country.
+We provides social and financial support to the families we sponsor for up to two years.
+We stay connected long enough for families to resolve short-term needs as well as to gain long-term economic and social stability in their new home and country.

 Social Support

 For newly-arrived families, navigating a new country - and its language, systems, and cultural norms - is overwhelming.
 Our volunteer team works to ease those feelings of being overwhelmed.
-We provide each family we serve with a wide range of support.
-We offer guidance on the small things such as where to shop for groceries to bigger things such as help in enrolling children in school, finding jobs, and learning English.
+Volunteers provide a wide range of support.
+This may be guidance on the small things such as where to shop for groceries to bigger things such as help in enrolling children in school, finding jobs, and learning English.

 Financial assistance

-Indianapolis - like the United States overall - has a crisis in affordable housing.
 Refugees often find their initial jobs pay $12-$15/hour.
-This amount of income makes most rents unaffordable to new arrivals.
+This pay makes most rents unaffordable to new arrivals.
 Market rate rents for apartments or homes that can accommodate a family are up to $1,500/month.
-We provide short-term cash rent assistance to bridge the gap between “affordable,” and the reality of the Indianapolis housing market.
+We provide rent assistance to bridge the gap between “affordable,” and the reality of the housing market.

 At the same time, we work to help a family secure employment and education/training that gives them the opportunity for future financial independence.